wr3cckl3ss/system3/README.md

 -i com.sec.android.preloadinstaller
 ```

-Belongs to a little file on about 90 to 95 percent of Samsung devices called "ASKSTS.xml" easily located by executing, on your device command line,
+Belongs to a little file on about 95 to 99 percent of Samsung devices called "ASKSTS.xml" easily located by executing the following command on your device command line,

 ```
 cat /etc/ASKSTS.xml